venkateshk/dotfiles-2/README.md

 ### How to add custom bash script

 Please read [personal/bashrc.example](https://github.com/neerajdotname/dotfiles/blob/master/personal/bashrc.example) .
+You should add whatever you want to your personal/bashrc to customize or to override the values in ~/.bashrc

-I have following code in my persona/bashrc file
+Just for example I have following code in my personal/bashrc file

 ```
 export GIT_EDITOR='mvim  -g -f '
 export BUNDLE_EDITOR='mvim  -g '
 export EDITOR='mvim  -g '
 ```

-You should add whatever you want to your personal/bashrc to customize or to override the values in ~/.bashrc

 ### Do not change ~/.bashrc directly